JPZV/BluN64-ESP32/README.md

 ## License

 This project uses [GPL-3.0 license](/LICENSE).
-This means that you can modify and distribute it, but you **must** to make your source code available publicly for everyone without any restriction and under to the same license.
+This means that you can modify and distribute it, but you **must** to make your source code available publicly for everyone without any restriction and under the same license.